pierreaubert/SotF/README.md

 ## Introduction

-This is the desktop application (Tauri-based) for AutoEQ.
+This is a desktop application for AutoEQ.
 It provides a graphical user interface for optimizing speaker and headphone equalization based on measurements.

 The application uses Tauri (Rust backend + TypeScript frontend) to provide a cross-platform desktop experience.

-## Prerequisites
+## Installation

 ### Rust